Why a Packing Order Matters

 - Pack the last bathroom and kitchen items

-- Dismantle the bed frame if it has not already been done
+- Dismantle the bed frame if it hasn’t been done yet

-- Empty the fridge and freezer — cool bags for anything you genuinely want to keep, bin or give away the rest
+- Empty the fridge and freezer.
+Cool bags for anything you want to keep, the rest gets donated or binned.

 - Take final meter readings (gas, electric, water) and photograph them

-- Dispose of anything that will not travel — food waste, old cleaning products, anything you do not want at the new property
+- Dispose of anything that won’t travel: food waste, old cleaning products, anything you don’t want at the new property

 - Walk through every room one final time before loading begins

-Keep the essentials box, any valuables, and your personal bag by the front door or in your car so they do not end up loaded into the van.
+Keep the essentials box, any valuables, and your personal bag by the front door or in your car so they don’t end up in the van.

 During Loading

-- Keep internal doors wedged open where possible — the route in and out should have no obstacles
+- Keep internal doors wedged open.
+The route in and out should be clear.

-- Protect flooring in high-traffic routes with old sheets or cardboard if the floors are soft or easily marked
+- Put down old sheets or cardboard on high-traffic routes if the floors mark easily

 Between Properties